Salient Object Detection in the Deep Learning Era: An In-Depth Survey: Benchmarking and Empirical Analysis

-Table~\ref{table:cdg} summarizes the results of cross-dataset generalization using $\text{max}~\mathcal{F}$.
-Each column shows the performance of all the trained models testing on one dataset, indicating the hardness of the tested dataset.
-Each row shows the performance of one trained model testing on all the datasets, indicating the generalization ability of the training dataset.
-Please note that the numbers are not comparable with the benchmarking values shown in previous sections due to varied training/testing protocols.
-What matter are the relative differences.
-We find that SOC~\cite{Fan_2018_ECCV} is the most difficult dataset (lowest column \textit{Mean others} $0.619$).
-This may be because that SOC~\cite{Fan_2018_ECCV} is collected to have distinctive location distributions compared with other datasets, and may contain extremely large or small salient objects.
-MSRA10K~\cite{cheng2011global} appears to be the easiest dataset (highest column \textit{Mean others} $0.811$), and generalizes the worst (highest row \textit{Percent drop} $17\%$).
-DUTS~\cite{wang2017} is shown to have the best generalization ability (lowest row \textit{Percent drop} $-16\%$).
+Table~\ref{table:cdg} summarizes the results of cross-dataset generalization, measured by max~\texttt{F}.
+Each column corresponds to the performance when training on all the datasets separately and testing on one.
+Each row indicates training on one dataset and testing on all of them.
+Since our training/testing protocol is different from the one used in the benchmarks mentioned in previous sections, the actual performance numbers are not meaningful.
+Rather, it is the relative performance difference that matters.
+Not surprisingly, we observe that the best results are achieved when training and testing on the same dataset.
+By looking at the numbers across each column, we can determine how easy a dataset is for models trained on the other datasets.
+By looking at the numbers across one row, we can determine how good a dataset is at generalizing to the others.
+We find that SOC~\cite{Fan_2018_ECCV} is the most difficult dataset (lowest column, \textit{Mean others} $0.614$).
+MSRA10K~\cite{ChengPAMI} appears to be the easiest one (highest column, \textit{Mean others} $0.811$), and generalizes the worst (highest row, \textit{Percent drop} $17\%$).
+DUTS~\cite{wang2017} is shown to have the best generalization ability (lowest row, \textit{Percent drop} $-16\%$).

+Based on these analyses, we would make the following recommendations for SOD datasets: 1) For training deep models, DUTS~\cite{wang2017} is a good choice because it has the best generalizability.
+2) For testing, SOC~\cite{Fan_2018_ECCV} {is good for assessing} the worst-case performances, since it is the most challenging dataset.
+DUT-OMRON~\cite{yang2013} and DUTS-\textit{test}~\cite{wang2017} deserve more considerations as they are also very {difficult}.